apache/paimon/README.md

 [![License](https://img.shields.io/badge/license-Apache%202-4EB1BA.svg)](https://www.apache.org/licenses/LICENSE-2.0.html)
 [![Get on Slack](https://img.shields.io/badge/slack-join-orange.svg)](https://the-asf.slack.com/archives/C053Q2NCW8G)

-Paimon is a streaming data lake platform that supports high-speed data ingestion, change data tracking and efficient real-time analytics.
+Apache Paimon(incubating) is a lake format that enables building a Realtime Lakehouse Architecture with Flink and Spark for both streaming and batch operations.
+Paimon innovatively combines lake format and LSM structure, bringing realtime streaming updates into the lake architecture.

 Background and documentation are available at https://paimon.apache.org

 `Paimon`'s former name was `Flink Table Store`, developed from the Flink community.
 The architecture refers to some design concepts of Iceberg.
 Thanks to Apache Flink and Apache Iceberg.

 ## Collaboration